 Family events don't get much better than this - hands-on activities; fuzzy, approachable animals; entertaining performances; and shopping for mom and dad.
 Each June, families, knitters and animal enthusiasts attend the free Estes Park Wool Market to find all of these great things and more!
 Those familiar with the wool and fiber industry know this event, held at the Fairgrounds at Stanley Park, as the largest fiber fest in the West.
-New in 2014, families can enjoy live music both Saturday and Sunday night, tractor rides for kids, a silent auction in the llama tent, and an expanded vendor barn!
+Families can enjoy live music both Saturday and Sunday night, tractor rides for kids, a silent auction in the llama tent, and an expanded vendor barn!

 Looking to learn a new skill?
 Come early for the hands-on workshops on Thursday and Friday, and stay for the festivities on Saturday and Sunday!
 2015 workshop registration info comming soon!Wooly, but not Mammoth